CamEvans01/employee_test_app/README.md

 * Added the ReportingStructure type that counts the number of reports
-* Added the Compensation type that reporesents an employee's salary and the effective date of the salary
+* Added the Compensation type that represents an employee's salary and the effective date of the salary
 * Created new endpoints for the new required API calls
 * Updated logging
 * Revised error handling throughout